Uniqueness of positive solutions for finsler p-Laplacian equations with polynomial non-linearity: Introduction

-We have to note that the embeddings are totally different for $p>2$ and $p<2$.
-For the case $p>2$, we make use of the striking results proved by Damascelli and Sciunzi in \cite{damascelli2004} and more details are available in \cite{brasco2023uniqueness} and \cite{castorina2019hopf}, which show the integrablity of $|\nabla\tilde u_k|$ and $|\nabla\tilde v_k|$ raised with some suitable negative powers.
-Indeed for every $r<p-1$, there exists a uniform constant $\tilde S>0$ such that

-For completeness, we go through the essential proofs for finsler $p$-Laplacian operator in the Appendix and check the regularity estimates hold uniformly for $\{\tilde u_k\}_{k\in\mathbb{N}}$ and $\{\tilde v_k\}_{k\in\mathbb{N}}$.
-For the case $p<2$, we apply the Hopf's lemma and the Hardy's inequality to deal with the weights singular on the boundary.
-Hence we can derive a uniform embedding into some weighted $L^t$ space.
+We note that in \cite{brasco2023uniqueness}, this embedding for $p>2$ plays an essential role in the proof of the main result and it takes complex computation, see \cite[Section 2.4 \& Appendix C]{brasco2023uniqueness}.
+However, in our case $p<2$, the method is totally different.
+We apply the Hopf's lemma and the Hardy's inequality to deal with $L^\sigma$-norm with weights singular on the boundary.
+Therefore, we can derive a uniform compact embedding into some weighted $L^\sigma$ space.

 Next, we need to explain why we consider the solutions after division.
-As said in \cite{brasco2023uniqueness}, it is difficult to build a uniform estimate for solutions directly.
-Indeed, we don't have a priori uniform $L^\infty$-bound for all positive solutions.
-Thus, we let the maximum value of the solution divide the equation and then obtain the uniform regularity results by \cite{fan2007global}.
-To guarantee the constant $M_k^{q_k+1-p}$ in \eqref{eq0003} is bounded uniformly for $\{q_k\}_{k\in\mathbb{N}}$, we learn from \cite[Lemma 3]{lin1994uniqueness} and utilize the blow-up method and Liouville's Theorem.
-Moreover, we prove $M_k^{q_k+1-p}$ converges to the first eigenvalue of $-\Delta_p^F$ as $q_k\to p-1$.
+As stated in \cite{brasco2023uniqueness}, it is difficult to build a uniform estimate for solutions directly.
+Instead, we let the maximum value of solutions divide the equation and thus can apply the uniform $C^{1,\alpha}$ estimates by classical results of degenerate elliptic equations.
+To guarantee the constant $M_k^{q_k+1-p}$ in \eqref{eq0003} is bounded uniformly for $\{q_k\}_{k\in\mathbb{N}}$, we learn from \cite[Lemma 3]{lin1994uniqueness} and make use of the blow-up method and Liouville's Theorem.
+Moreover, we can prove $M_k^{q_k+1-p}$ converges to the first eigenvalue of $-\Delta_p^F$ on $\Omega$ as $q_k\to p-1$.

 Finally, we pass the limit in the linearized equation for $w_k$ and obtain a convergence to a non-trivial limit function $w$ thanks to compact embeddings.
-Furthermore, we can prove $w$ belongs to $X_0^{1,2}(\Omega;|\nabla u|^{p-2})$, which denotes the completion of $C_c^\infty(\Omega)$ with respect to the norm
+Furthermore, we can prove $w$ belongs to $X_0^{1,2}(\Omega;|\nabla\tilde u|^{p-2})$, which denotes the completion of $C_c^\infty(\Omega)$ with respect to the norm